chivalry/resume/README.md

 ### Independent Writer — 2000-Present

 - Currently writing Meta Python book
-- Write chapters on FileMaker calculations and plugins for The Book of FileMaker
+- Write chapters on FileMaker calculations and plugins for [The Book of FileMaker](book-of-filemaker)
-- Write articles for ISO FileMaker Magazine illustrating advanced developer techniques and reviews of FileMaker developer tools
+- Write articles for [ISO FileMaker Magazine](filemaker-magazine) illustrating advanced developer techniques and reviews of FileMaker developer tools
-- Wrote series of tutorials for About This Particular Macintosh on learning to program with AppleScript and FileMaker and reviews of software products
+- Wrote series of tutorials for [About This Particular Macintosh](atpm) on learning to program with AppleScript and FileMaker and reviews of software products
-- WRote article for Macworld Magazine on using AppleScript to integrate FileMaker with iCal
+- Wrote article for [Macworld Magazine](macworld) on using AppleScript to integrate FileMaker with iCal
-- Performed technical editing and source code review for Xcode 5: Start to Finish
+- Performed technical editing and source code review for [Xcode 5: Start to Finish](xcode)

 ### Manager of Software Development, Bert Howe and Associates